ryanheise/just_waveform/example/README.md

-# waveform_extractor_example
+# just_waveform_example

-Demonstrates how to use the waveform_extractor plugin.
+Demonstrates how to use the just_waveform plugin.

 ## Getting Started